mvdokh/licking-and-spike-analysis/Full_Pipeline/1_PreProcessing/README.md

 Pre Processing Required:
 1. multiply 1st column spikes.csv by 30,000
-2. create new file for each interval duration
+2. create new pico.csv file for each interval duration no, I now have interval duration as 3rd column 750, 300, 150 (+/- 4 for each)
+    Unit here is